 Transparency (Open Budget Index) 46/100

-The Government of Guatemala provides the public with limited budget information.
+The Government of Nicaragua provides the public with limited budget information.

-The Government of Guatemala is weak in providing the public with opportunities to engage in the budget process.
+The Government of Nicaragua is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Guatemala is limited.
+Budget oversight by the legislature in Nicaragua is adequate.

-Budget oversight by the supreme audit institution in Guatemala is adequate.
+Budget oversight by the supreme audit institution in Nicaragua is limited.

 - Establish credible and effective mechanisms (i.e., public hearings, surveys, focus groups) for capturing a range of public perspectives on budget matters.